shamim-hussain/tgt/README.md

 ## Downloading the Model Weights

 The model weights are available at <https://huggingface.co/shamim-hussain/tgt>.
 You may directly copy the models directory from the huggingface repository.
-The raw weights are contained in the model_state.pt files in the checkpoint directories.
+You must maintain the directory structure, e.g., `models/pcqm/tgt_at_200m/dist_pred/tgt_at_dp_rdkit/checkpoint/model_state.pt`.
+The raw weights are contained in the `model_state.pt` files in the checkpoint directories.

 ## Run Evaluation (Inference) Only on Validation Set